Statue of Edward Colston: Statue

+The statue was erected in 1895, at the height of a "statue mania" - a time when thousands of statues of historical, imperial figures were erected as part of the 'invention of tradition' occurring during this period of emerging modern nations.
+The Bristol Corporation, worried the city was being eclipsed in importance by the likes of Birmingham, Liverpool and Manchester, joined in the 'statue mania' and established a commission to decide who should be commemorated in a new statue.
+Suggestions other than Colston included prominent Bristolian abolitionists.
+The Society of Merchant Venturers, which shared conservative views with Colston (who had been a member of the organisation), used their economic power and connections to persuade the Corporation to decide on a statue of Colston.
+According to Tim Cole of the University of Bristol, the Colston statue was proposed as a response to the erection of a statue depicting Edmund Burke, who had been critical of the city's involvement in the slave trade, argued for fairer taxation, and disapproved of the British government's high-handed attitude toward its colonies - ideas antithetical to those of the 19th-century merchants.

-The statue, designed by Irish sculptor John Cassidy, was erected in the area now known as The Centre in 1895 to commemorate Colston's philanthropy.
+The statue, designed by Irish sculptor John Cassidy, was erected in the area now known as The Centre, ostensibly to commemorate Colston's philanthropy, with his role in and enrichment through the slave trade obscured by the organisations what lobbied for his statue.
 It was proposed in October 1893 by James Arrowsmith, the president of the Anchor Society; this, in March 1894, led to a committee being appointed to raise a fund.
-According to Tim Cole of the University of Bristol, the Colston statue was proposed as a response to the nearby erection of another statue in Bristol, depicting Edmund Burke, who had been critical of the city's involvement in the slave trade, argued for fairer taxation, and disapproved of the British government's high-handed attitude toward its colonies.

 Two appeals to Colston-related charitable bodies raised £407 towards the cost of the statue.
 Further funds, to a total of £650, were raised through public appeals after the unveiling, including a contribution from the Society of Merchant Venturers.
 Twenty-three models from sculptors were proposed to the committee, from which Cassidy's was selected.
 The statue was unveiled by the mayor, Howell Davies, and the bishop of Bristol, Charles Ellicott, on 13 November 1895, a date which had been referred to as Colston Day in the city.

 It was designated as a Grade II listed structure on 4 March 1977.
 Historic England described the statue as being "handsome" and commented that "the resulting contrast of styles is handled with confidence".
 They also noted that the statue offers good group value with other memorials, including the statue of Edmund Burke, the Cenotaph, and a drinking fountain commemorating the Industrial and Fine Art Exhibition of 1893.